Gimly-Blockchain/did-siop-demo-doc-ontochain/README.md

 #### Configure environment

 In the `onto-demo-server` folder, create a file called `.env.local` and populate it using `.env` as example.
 A valid config will look like this:

+Find the development machine's IP and use it in the file bellow.
+The `REDIRECT_URL_BASE` should look like `http://<devMachine'sIP>:5001/ext`

 ```dotenv
 NODE_ENV=development